Marion County Court Records

 Requesting Probate Records

-Records can be requested in person at the Probate Court’s office at 100 N. Main Street, by mail, or by phone inquiry for basic case information.
-For certified copies, fees apply and vary based on the document type and number of pages.
+Records can be requested in person at the Probate Court's office at 100 N. Main Street, by mail, or by phone for basic case information.
+Certified copies carry fees that vary based on document type and number of pages.
 Contact the Probate Court directly at (740) 223-4281 for current fee schedules and procedures.

 The Marion County Probate and Juvenile Court website provides information about court procedures, downloadable forms, and filing requirements for various probate matters.